sabihoshi/GenshinLyreMidiPlayer/README.md

 ## License
 * This project is under the [MIT](LICENSE.md) license.
-* This project is not affiliated or endorsed by miHoYo.
-Genshin Impact, game content and materials are trademarks and copyrights of miHoYo.
+* © All rights reserved by miHoYo Co., Ltd. This project is not affiliated nor endorsed by miHoYo.
+Genshin Impact™ and other properties belong to their respective owners.